 I know it works.
 This was also proven in WWII by the same units.
 Many of those men had no training in parachute operations.
 They were taught to put it on and they got in the plane and jumped into combat.

 We don’t need units like the 82nd or battalions like the 1/501st.
 We need each unit to have a small cadre of jump masters and if the military decides to utilize personnel on an airborne operation, the cadre will ensure everyone is suited up, rigged, and then push them out the door.

 Airborne school teaches the PLF and weeds out those too scared to jump.
-Other than that, it does not teach you anything particular.
-Putting on the parachute does not require training before hand, the jump master is responsible for making sure you put in on right anyway.
-Rigging your equipment is not an experience based skill.
+Other than that, it does not teach you anything in particular.
+Putting on the parachute does not require training beforehand, the jumpmaster is responsible for making sure you put in on right anyway.
+Rigging your equipment is not an experience-based skill.
 Just wrap it up using a pictogram and you are done.

 We don’t need specialized airborne units.
 Airborne, as practiced by the 82nd AA, was obsolete at the end of WWII.
 The Army just doesn’t want to admit that because it looks good.
 But none of them want to admit that the casualties, from the jump and from war, would make any airborne operation a risky adventure.
 They know it; they just don’t want to talk about it.

 Those are the risks not once, but every time.
-It is not cost effective to maintain a unit which faces those risks every time just for practice.
+It is not cost-effective to maintain a unit that faces those risks every time just for practice.
 It would be better to only pull out this operation when necessary.
-If we are going to accept the potential risk, it is not any more dangerous to accept a leg unit that did an airborne operation as a onetime act of desperation.
+If we are going to accept the potential risk, it is not any more dangerous to accept a leg unit that did an airborne operation as a one-time act of desperation.